 After the test…

 The bloods are sent to The Doctors Lab in London who have the license to process the samples.
-The results take 3-5 working days once received to come back to us.
+The results take 7-10 days to come back to us.
 Once we receive the results via email, we call you to discuss the findings and then email you the copy of the results.
 Once you receive the email/results you can always contact us if there is anything you need to discuss.

 The results will come back as 0.01% probability which is your low risk result or 99.9% which is your increased risk result.
 If low risk the report can be put in your notes and no further follow up required.
 If the results show an increased risk we will discuss whether you would like us to refer you onto the screening midwives at your local hospital or contact them directly yourself.
 The screening midwives will talk you through further options from this point.